 One issue that has not been resolved is how to track documentation of functions that have been imported and then re-exported.

-file has
+NAMESPACE file has

 to be added to the package.
 For a package that does not use other

-file will only contain export directives.
+packages the NAMESPACE file will only contain export directives.

-The directive can be constructed using ls
+The directive can be constructed using ls.
+For example, for

-a reasonable directive can be built with
+ctest a reasonable directive can be built with

-This leaves out only one of the internal variables: .First.lib
+This leaves out only one of the internal variables: .First.lib,

-which should be replaced by .onLoad
+which should be replaced by .onLoad or a useDynLib directive.

 To support adding name spaces to existing packages with many public